International Students Immigration Blog

 • Eligibility: Available for F1 students who have completed degrees in science, technology, engineering, or mathematics (STEM) fields.

-• Duration: Offers an additional 24 months of work authorization beyond the initial 12 months of Optional Practical Training (OPT), allowing for up to 36 months of work in total in your field of study.
+• Duration: Offers an additional 24 months of work authorization beyond the initial 12 months of Optional Practical Training (OPT), allowing for up to 36 months of total work in your field of study.

 • Advantages: Smooth transition from F1 OPT status.